 Is your dog scratching a lot?
 Are they having trouble sleeping (restless)?
 Is the coat dry and “scruffy” looking?
 They may have Alberta’s most prevalent canine parasite – lice!
 Canine Biting Lice are very common in Alberta, especially during the winter and spring months.
 Recent years have been especially ‘good’ years for lice, with some veterinarians reporting up to a 300% increase in the number of lice cases seen at their clinics.

 If your dog is diagnosed with lice, it does not mean that they are dirty or unhygienic, only that they have come in contact with another dog that has lice.
-This can occur anywhere that your dog comes in contact with an infected pet, such as the vet, kennel, off leash areas, or even walking around your neighbourhood.
+This can occur anywhere that your dog comes in contact with an infected pet, such as the vet, kennel, off-leash areas, or even walking around your neighborhood.

 Lice are insects that can be seen with the naked eye.
 They possess no wings.
 They are very host-specific and do not tend to leave their preferred animal, in this case dogs and puppies.
 Transmission of lice is by direct contact with an infested pet.
 Unlike fleas and ticks, lice do not live or travel in the environment.